cloudcreate-dk/essentials-project/shared/README.md

 ### Functional interfaces

-Apart from Tuples, then the `dk.cloudcreate.essentials.shared.functional` package also contain reusable functional interfaces, such as the `TripleFunction`, which is used in the definition of the `Triple` tuple's map function:
+Apart from Tuples, then the `dk.trustworks.essentials.shared.functional` package also contain reusable functional interfaces, such as the `TripleFunction`, which is used in the definition of the `Triple` tuple's map function:

 ```